 Saint John's has a long, rich history serving God and our community.
-Below is a brief history from the formations of Christianity in Schuylkill Haven and Saint John's Congregation from its beginning through the present day.
+Below is a history of the beginning of Christianity in Schuylkill Haven and Saint John's Congregation through the present day.

 1822 - 1828

-The first families of Schuylkill Haven gathered to worship in small log structure located along the north side of present day PA Route 61 / Center Avenue adjacent to the cemetery.
+The first families of Schuylkill Haven gathered to worship in a small log structure located along the north side of present day PA Route 61 / Center Avenue.
 Although there was no church proper, the Gottes Dienstlich Schurlhaus was constructed for "school, religious, and burial purposes".
-This building was also used as a school in the earliest days of our community.

 1828 - 1851

-The second house of worship for Lutheran & Reformed families was this wood fame building that measured about 45'x50".
-Behind it there was a pump, coal house, and a long row of sheds to shelter horses during bad weather.
+The second house of worship for Lutheran & Reformed families was this wood frame building that measured about 45'x50".
+Behind it there was a pump and shed to shelter horses during bad weather.
 A gallery extended around three sides with the organ in the back.
 On the front wall stood a tall "wine glass" pulpit.

 Saint Paul's Church of Spring Garden